tekknolagi/isdt/assignments/01-cli-investigative.md

 ## Submitting your work

-Please format your answers in a text file, `answers.txt`, split into two sections (CaLIsthenics and mystery), and numbered where appropriate.
+Write your answers in a text file, `answers.txt`.
+It should be split into two sections (CaLIsthenics and mystery), and numbered where appropriate.
+Submit this file on Gradescope.

-When you are done, submit your work with `provide comp50isdt cli-investigative answers.txt`.
-You must be logged into the homework server to use Provide.